kanisterio/kanister/design/kanister-kopia-integration.md

 # Integrating Kopia with Kanister

-This document proposes all the changes required within Kanister to encourage the use of Kopia backup/restore tool.
+This document proposes all the changes required within Kanister to better support the use of Kopia backup/restore tool.

 ## Introducing Kopia

-Kopia is a simple, cross-platform tool for managing encrypted backups in the cloud.
+[Kopia](https://kopia.io/) is a powerful, cross-platform tool for managing encrypted backups in the cloud.
-It provides fast, incremental backups, secure, client-side end-to-end encryption, compression and data deduplication.
+It provides fast and secure backups, using compression, data deduplication and client-side end-to-end encryption.
-It is one of the fastest backup/restore tool in the field and with a pluggable backend engine, it allows user to decide which storage the backups should go to.
+It supports a variety of backup storage targets, including object stores, which allows users to choose the storage provider that better addresses their needs.
-It is a lock-free system that, unlike other similar tools, allows for concurrent multi-client operations including garbage collection.
+It is a lock-free system that allows for concurrent multi-client operations including garbage collection.

-To learn more about Kopia and it's features, visit https://kopia.io/

 ## Goal